December 8, 2025

 • Start early: Begin your search 4-6 months before your clinical semester begins.
 Many preceptors book up fast, especially in high-demand areas across the state.

-• Understand your focus areas: You'll likely need rotations across different psychiatric care settings—outpatient, inpatient, or telehealth—to meet program diversity requirements.
+• Understand your focus areas: You'll likely need rotations across different psychiatric care settings, such as outpatient, inpatient, or telehealth, to meet program diversity requirements.

 • Get school approval first: Most Florida schools require preceptor credentials and site agreements well in advance.
 Don't skip this step or you'll waste time on placements that won't count.